zaldih/themery.nvim/readme.md

 -- end themery block
 ```

-Remember the themeConfigfile option?
+Remember the themeConfigFile option?
 You will have to put the path to the file where you have written the above.
 This way Themery will write the configuration there.

 #### Using .vim config?